Geonkick-Synthesizer/geonkick/README.md

 Geonkick - a free software percussion synthesizer.

-Details: Geonkick is a synthesizer that can synthesize elements
+Geonkick is a synthesizer that can synthesize elements of percussion.
-	 of percussion.
 The most basic examples are: kicks, snares, hit-hats, shakers, claps, steaks.

 License: GPLv3